-Multilogin takes your security very seriously.
-Losing control over our clients’ profiles would be the ultimate failure that could ever happen to us.
+Multilogin takes data safety very seriously.
+Losing control over user data would be the ultimate failure that could ever happen to us.
 That is why we have a paranoid-level security system in place.
 This article will give you an insight into how it works.

 We don’t know your password

-Let’s get back to our example.
-After applying the md5 hash function, your password will turn into something like this:
+After applying the md5 hash function, an example password will turn into this:

 Well, now it looks completely unrecognizable.
 And so it is because hash functioning makes it impossible to re-create the original password – we can only see its derivative.
 The derivative is stored in our database as your master password.
-So make yourself easy on that score, NOBODY but you can be aware of your master password.
+So make yourself easy on that score, nobody but you knows your password.

 Let’s sum up the way your master password is handled in Multilogin.
 Just have a look at the following scheme: